-Throughout the paper, $\mathcal{C}\in \MdR^{n \times n}$ denotes the communication matrix and $\mathcal{D}\in \MdR^{n \times n}$ the topology matrix or distance matrix.
-More precisely, $\mathcal{C}_{i,j}$ describes the amount of communication that has to be done between process $i$ and $j$ and $\mathcal{D}_{i,j}$ represents the weighted distance between PE $i$ and PE $j$.
+Throughout the paper, $\mathcal{C}\in \MdR^{n \times n}$ denotes the communication matrix, and $\mathcal{D}\in \MdR^{n \times n}$ the topology or distance matrix.
+More precisely, $\mathcal{C}_{i,j}$ describes the amount of communication that has to be done between process $i$ and $j$, and $\mathcal{D}_{i,j}$ represents the weighted distance between PE $i$ and PE $j$.
 That is, the cost for communicating the amount $\mathcal{C}_{i,j}$ between processors $i$ and $j$ is $\mathcal{C}_{i,j}\mathcal{D}_{i,j}$.
 We follow Brandfass~\etal~\cite{brandfass2013rank} and others, and model the embedding problem as a quadratic assignment problem (QAP): Find a one-to-one mapping $\Pi$ of processes to PEs which minimizes the overall communication cost.
 More precisely, we want to minimize $J(\mathcal{C},\mathcal{D}, \Pi) := \sum_{i,j} \mathcal{C}_{\Pi(i), \Pi(j)}\mathcal{D}_{i,j}$ where the sum is over all PE pairs and $k=\Pi(i)$ means that process $k$ is assigned to PE $i$.
 Note that searching for the inverse permutation instead, \ie assigning process $i$ to PE $\Pi^{-1}(i)$, results in the same assignment problem as $\Pi$ is a one-to-one mapping.
 Throughout this work, we assume that $\mathcal{C}$ and $\mathcal{D}$ are symmetric -- otherwise one can create equivalent QAP problems with symmetric inputs \cite{brandfass2013rank}.
 In this paper, we focus on \emph{sparse} communication patterns, and therefore do not want to store the complete communication matrix but instead represent it more efficiently as a graph.
-On the other hand, typical system topologies feature a hierarchy that we can exploit.
-Hierarchy information, and in general $\mathcal{D}$, is given implicitly and can be queried, and therefore does not have to be stored explicitly.
+Furthermore, typical system topologies feature a hierarchy that can be exploit.
+For a given system, we assume that hierarchy information, and in general $\mathcal{D}$, is given implicitly as part of the system description and can be queried, and therefore does not have to be stored explicitly.